donejs/donejs/tutorials/funcunit.md

 Running in Selenium is great, but physically opening a browser can be too slow for quick regression testing.  [http://www.phantomjs.org/ PhantomJS] is a headless version of WebKit, which can run the same tests from the commandline much faster without opening any visual browser windows.
-To run this step, first you must [phantomjs PhantomJS].
+To run this step, first you must [funcunit.phantomjs PhantomJS].
 Then run:

 @codestart
 ./js funcunit/run phantomjs funcunit/test/autosuggest/funcunit.html
 @codeend

 Phantom opens your page, runs the same test, and reports results on the commandline.
-This step can be easily integrated in your build process via [jenkins Jenkins] or [maven Maven].
+This step can be easily integrated in your build process via [funcunit.jenkins Jenkins] or [funcunit.maven Maven].

 ## Conclusion